BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/06/index.md

 ### Calibration

 {% include badge.html type='troubleshoot' content='If you notice that your motors are not moving at the right speed, or they do not stop entirely, you will need to calibrate your motors. ' %}

+Motor calibration steps include:

+1. Programming the motor to the stop position (90 degrees)
+2. Check to see if the motor stops moving.
+If so, no calibration is needed.
+3. If the motor is not stopped, turn the screw under the motor until the motor stops moving.

 {% include youtube.html id='Db-M5C3b7DA' %}{:.block-based}